-Here Are 5 Ways To Support Wage Equality On Equal Pay Day, Because We Can All Pitch In
+Here Are 5 Ways To Support Wage Equality On Equal Pay Day, Because It Matters

 Happy Equal Pay Day (not really).
 Tuesday, April 2 marks Equal Pay Day, which marks how far into a new year women have to work to make the same amount as men did in 12 months.
 Throughout history, women have faced pay discrimination in the workplace, and the problem is even worse for African-American, Latina, and other women of color.
 So, what are the ways to support wage equality on Equal Pay Day?
 You have quite a few options.